 What is the difference between the Chromebooks being offered through EUSD and a Chromebook I can purchase online from a different vendor?

 The Chromebooks being offered through EUSD are “education grade” devices for use in schools.
-They are more durable devices and will include your student’s name engraved on the device.
+They are more durable devices.
+Name engraving is not available this year.

 Can I write a check instead of doing my purchase online?